mobbr/mobbr-api-v1/user/README.md

 ##Send login link

-Users can login via email, This can be used as a permenant two-factor mechanism or just in case the lost their password or username.
+Users can login via email, This can be used as a permanent two-factor login mechanism or just in case of a lost password or username.

 The API will send mail to the primary email address.
-In the mail is a single user login link.
+In the mail is a one-time use login link.

     GET	/api_v1/user/send_login_link